openkruise/kruise/docs/tutorial/README.md

 # Tutorial

 This tutorial walks through an example to deploy a redis cluster(1 master, 2 slaves) and a guestbook app and do in-place update of the guestbook app using Kruise controllers.
-The guestbook app is from this [repo](https://github.com/IBM/guestbook/tree/master/v1).
+The guestbook app used is from this [repo](https://github.com/IBM/guestbook/tree/master/v1).

 ## Install Kruise CRDs
 ```